pesterlig/katapoker/README.md

 After the project syncs, open the project file tree and go to katapoker\src\main\java\Main.java.
 Right-click and choose RUN.
 Program Demo will run in your console.

-To Run Unit Tests:  FIX THIS!!!!!!

-From GeisslerPencilKata\src\test\java\PencilTest.java, right-click and choose RUN pencil test

 For more commands refer to:
 https://docs.gradle.org/current/userguide/command_line_interface.html